wp-plugins/scripts-n-styles/README.txt

 == Upgrade Notice ==

+= 2 =
+Adds new features.

+= 1.0.3 =
+Adds a few new features.

 = 1.0.2 =
 Minor update.
 Adds a few new features.

 = 1.0.1 =
 Some small plugin meta data updates.

+= 1.0 =
+Initial Release, there is nothing to upgrade from.